Deciding What Works Best in Web Design Trends

-Designers love to complain about “superficial” design trends that they don’t feel have any staying power or contribute anything meaningful to the industry.
-But are they right?
+Designers often criticize “superficial” design trends, believing they lack staying power or meaningful contributions to the industry.
+But are they really right?

-Today we’re going to talk about design trends and new phenomena that get many designers pumped up, but that can also draw the ire of others who think the design industry is going down the tubes.
+In this article, we’ll explore design trends and new phenomena that excite many designers but can also attract criticism from those who think the design industry is headed in the wrong direction.

 Are Design Trends Superficial?

-Adopting visual trends is simply a part of providing a commercial service.
-The only way you can really subvert a design trend is by creating one of your own, which allows you to be the thought leader and influence other designers to follow your lead instead.
-This is extremely difficult to do, however, and the vast majority of designers are followers rather than leaders.
+Embracing visual trends is part of providing a commercial service.
+The only way to truly subvert a design trend is by creating one of your own, positioning yourself as a thought leader and influencing others to follow your lead.
+However, this is incredibly challenging, and most designers end up being followers rather than leaders.

-That may seem harsh, but it’s true.
-You can be convinced that you’re completely original and unique, yet still be a follower of overall design trends, often without even realizing it.
-Don’t believe me?
-Just look at the designs for tablets and smart phones both before and after the release of the iPad and iPhone.
-Those designs were so influential that they virtually eliminated any design possibility other than sleek, thin, and black (or white).
+This may seem harsh, but it’s the reality.
+You might think you’re original and unique, but often, you’re still influenced by prevailing design trends without even realizing it.
+Just consider how tablet and smartphone designs evolved after the release of the iPad and iPhone.
+These designs became so influential that they left little room for alternatives other than sleek, thin, and black (or white) designs.

-Yes, it’s true that trends are fickle, often short-lived things.
-As we all know, people are quick to jump all over any new trend, causing it to look dated in a matter of months.
-But, like it or not, that’s the nature of the industry, particularly these days.
-Ideas spread much faster than they used to, thanks to the Internet.
-Which means that designers and clients alike are exposed to new trends constantly.
+Trends are indeed fickle and often short-lived.
+As we all know, people quickly embrace new trends, making them look outdated in a matter of months.
+But, like it or not, that’s the nature of the industry, especially today.
+Ideas spread faster than ever before thanks to the Internet, exposing both designers and clients to new trends constantly.

 1. The Puzzle Piece Approach

-You can use the constant influx of new trends to your advantage as a designer, adjusting your personal style to fit the range of what clients may be looking for depending on which corner of the web they approach you from.
-I call this the “puzzle piece” approach – you have the missing piece of the puzzle for every design project you take on.
+Use the constant influx of new trends to your advantage by adjusting your style to meet clients’ diverse needs.
+I call this the “puzzle piece” approach – you have the missing piece for every design project you take on.

 2. The True Blue Approach

-However, if you can stick it out for the long haul, you’ll find that your client base is far more loyal, and usually willing to pay a premium for the unique perspective you provide.
-Your ability to be a true blue designer is largely dependent on the health of the design market, which in turn influences the amount of business you’ll bring in with your designs.
-The recent economic troubles around the world have made this more difficult than it once was, but, like design trends themselves, things will eventually come full circle.
-Patience is the key.
+However, if you can maintain this approach, your clients will likely be more loyal and willing to pay a premium for your distinctive perspective.
+Your success as a true blue designer depends on the health of the design market, which influences the business you can attract.
+While recent economic challenges have made this more difficult, trends tend to come full circle.
+Patience is key.

 3. The Goldilocks Approach

-Personally, I think the ideal approach lies somewhere in the middle.
-If you’re too much of a trend hopper, you’ll have no credibility as a designer.
-However, if you’re too absorbed in your personal style preferences, you’ll alienate too large a portion of your potential market.
-Don’t get me wrong – I’m the biggest believer in niching down your potential pool of clients.
-But you don’t want to go so niche that you’re unable to grow and expand your career.
+In my view, the ideal approach lies somewhere in the middle.
+If you’re too much of a trend hopper, you risk losing credibility as a designer.
+On the other hand, if you’re too focused on your personal style, you may alienate a significant portion of your potential market.
+I’m a big believer in niching down your client base, but not to the point where it stifles your growth.

-The goal is to be flexible.
-Show your clients and users that you’re not a Luddite, stubborn and out of touch with the world.
-But also, carve out a space of your own where you can dominate with your unique perspective on design and be seen as a thought leader (even if you’re still following overall trends.
-It’s okay – it happens to 99% of us).
+The goal is to stay flexible.
+Show your clients and users that you’re adaptable and in touch with current trends.
+At the same time, carve out a niche where you can dominate with your unique perspective and be recognized as a thought leader, even if you’re still following overall trends.
+It’s okay – 99% of us do.

 What Do You Think?